Fancy Bear: Characteristics and techniques

 Software that Fancy Bear has used includes ADVSTORESHELL, CHOPSTICK, JHUHUGIT, and XTunnel.
 Fancy Bear utilises a number of implants, including Foozer, WinIDS, X-Agent, X-Tunnel, Sofacy, and DownRange droppers.
 Based on compile times, FireEye concluded that Fancy Bear has consistently updated their malware since 2007.
 To avert detection, Fancy Bear returns to the environment to switch their implants, changes its command and control channels, and modifies its persistent methods.
 The threat group implements counter-analysis techniques to obfuscate their code.
 They add junk data to encoded strings, making decoding difficult without the junk removal algorithm.
 Fancy Bear takes measures to prevent forensic analysis of its hacks, resetting the timestamps on files and periodically clearing the event logs.

 According to an indictment by the United States Special Counsel, X-Agent was "developed, customized, and monitored" by GRU Lieutenant Captain Nikolay Yuryevich Kozachek.

 Fancy Bear has been known to tailor implants for target environments, for instance reconfiguring them to use local email servers.
 In August 2015, Kaspersky Lab detected and blocked a version of the ADVSTORESHELL implant that had been used to target defense contractors.
 An hour and a half following the block, Fancy Bear actors had compiled and delivered a new backdoor for the implant.

+Fancy Bear has also exploited edge devices such as small office/home office routers, hijacking DNS requests to gain persistent visibility and enable TLS man-in-the-middle attacks.
+In April 2026, Microsoft Threat Intelligence reported that Fancy Bear sub-group Storm-2754 had been conducting large-scale exploitation of such devices since at least August 2025, impacting over 200 organisations.